-Looking to get started as a new beekeeper?
-This post will provide you a 101 foundation for everything I, a professional beekeeper, think you need to consider before keeping bees.
+Looking to get a start at beekeeping at home?
+Interested in being a backyard beekeeper?
+This post will provide you with a 101 foundation for everything I, a professional beekeeper, think you need to consider before keeping bees.
 Before we dive any deeper, I have a confession to make…

 My move to beekeeping was motivated by laziness.
 Now hold on, hear me out…